Who can access your data?

 - For our production environment we use Amazon's Linux Image.

 - Security updates from this image provided by Amazon are deployed on the On-Demand environment within a maximum of 3 days, to provide time to test updates for an adverse impact on the production environment.

 - If there are security or privacy-related patches for BlueConic, they are deployed on the On-Demand environment within a maximum of 3 days.

 - New BlueConic releases (currently every quarter) are deployed on the On-Demand environment within a maximum of 3 weeks after release.

 - Customers only have access to BlueConic via the Management UI.

-- The Customer is responsible for all accounts in the tenant and has full control over it.
+- The Customer is responsible for all accounts in the tenant and has full control.